Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

 * WARN if any disk's running status is not "Normal" or "Online", unless it reports an outright failure.
 * CRIT if any disk reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if any disk's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
+* WARN or CRIT if a disk's health score reaches `--warning-health-mark` or `--critical-health-mark`.
+Both are off by default, so an update cannot start alerting on a fleet nobody has looked at yet; `75:` and `65:` are what field practice suggests.
+Flash media report 255 instead of a score and are never compared.
+* WARN or CRIT if a disk's wear reaches `--warning-wear` or `--critical-wear`.
+Both are off by default.
+Spinning media report -1 instead of a wear level and are never compared.
+* `--unused-disk-severity` decides what a disk that belongs to no pool reports (default: OK).
+Worth raising on an array where every disk is meant to be in use, so a disk that dropped out of its pool is noticed.
 * WARN if a disk's remaining life falls below `--warning` (default: less than 180 days).
 * CRIT if a disk's remaining life falls below `--critical` (default: less than 30 days).
 * WARN or CRIT if a disk's temperature reaches `--warning-temperature` or `--critical-temperature`.
 Both are off by default.